Refined bit complexity for the computation of at least one point per connected component of a smooth complete

-where \(\ell_1, \ldots, \ell_p\) are new indeterminates (the Lagrange multipliers) and the \((u_1, \ldots, u_p)\in \ratfield\) are randomly chosen (to satisfy a generic property).
+This is used in e.g.~\cite{safeyschostcomplexity} for solving optimization problems, or in \cite{SaSc17} for answering connectivity queries in real algebraic sets, as well as in \cite{elliottgiesbrechtschostgeneral} for computing sample points in real algebraic sets.

 Moreover, in~\cite{elliottgiesbrechtschostgeneral}, the fibers of the projections \(\pi_i\) are taken over \emph{randomly} chosen points \(\bsigma_i\in \ratfield^{i}\) in order to ensure regularity properties of their intersection with \(\polar(i, \bff)\) (basically, the obtained polynomial system generates a radical ideal).
 This yields~\cite[Algorithm 1]{elliottgiesbrechtschostgeneral}.

 A few more comments on the structure of the above Lagrange systems are in order here, since we use it to improve the complexity analysis of~\cite{elliottgiesbrechtschostgeneral}.
 To each equation defining \(\polar(i, \bff)\cap \pi_{i-1}^{-1}(\bsigma_{i-1})\) (up to elimination of the Lagrange multipliers), one associates a \emph{bi-degree} \((d_1, d_2)\in \Nintegers\times \Nintegers\) which is the couple of partial degrees in respectively the block of variables \(x_1, \ldots, x_{n}\) and \(\ell_1, \ldots, \ell_p\).
 We denote by \(d\) the maximum degree of the total degrees of the input polynomials in \(\bff\).
 Hence, \(\polar(i, \bff)\cap \pi_{i-1}^{-1}(\bsigma_{i-1})\) is defined by \begin{itemize} \item \(p\) equations of bi-degree \((d, 0)\) (the vanishing of the \(f_i\)'s), \item \(n-i\) equations of bi-degree \((d-1, 1)\) (coming from multiplying the row vector of Lagrange multipliers with \(\jac(\bff, i)\)), \item \(1\) equation of bi-degree \((0, 1)\) (the affine linear form in \( \ell_1, \ldots, \ell_p\)), \item \(i-1\) equations of bi-degree \((1, 0)\) (coming from \(\pi_{i-1}^{-1}(\bsigma_{i-1})\)). \end{itemize} Further, we denote by \(\bd_i\) the sequence of the bi-degrees of these polynomials and by \(\bn\) the couple \(n, p\).